Model Error Embedding with Orthogonal Gaussian Processes: Introduction

 Moreover, computational models depend on a set of independent variables, such as space or time, and a collection of input parameters that must be specified to evaluate the model.
 For example, permeability must be prescribed in groundwater simulations to predict hydraulic head, and Arrhenius rate coefficients must be specified in chemical kinetics models to simulate the evolution of species concentrations.
 These parameters are typically inferred through model calibration, wherein limited observational data, obtained either from experiments or from higher-fidelity simulations, are used to learn the appropriate parameter values.
 In this work, we focus on the Bayesian formulation of such inverse problems while explicitly accounting for the model error.

 Bayesian approaches to model calibration have been an active area of research for several decades~\cite{romanowicz1994evaluation,kaipio2005statistical,raftery1995inference,poole2000inference}.
 In particular, Gaussian processes (GPs) have been widely used to define priors over unknown functions and also as cheap emulators for the expensive computer models~\cite{matheron1963principles,kimeldorf1970correspondence,sacks1989design,Cressie:1990,handcock1993bayesian,bernardo1998regression,neal2012bayesian}.
 Often, early work on Bayesian model calibration either subsumed model error into the observational error term or neglected it altogether by assuming it to be negligible.
 A key advance in explicitly accounting for model inadequacy was introduced by Kennedy and O’Hagan~\cite{kennedy2001bayesian} (hereafter KOH).
 Their framework augments the computational model with a GP representation of the discrepancy between the model predictions and reality, and jointly infers both the model parameters and the discrepancy function using observational data.
-While the flexibility of the additive GP allows the capture of the spatial correlation structure of model error~\cite{Kennedy:2002,Higdon:2004,Bayarri:2009a}, several studies have highlighted key challenges with this formulation, most notably the difficulty in controlling how data informs the model parameters versus how they inform the GP~\cite{arendt2012quantification, tuo2015efficient, gramacy2015calibrating, santner2003design, Arendt:2016, Brown:2018, Oreluk:2022}.
+While the flexibility of the additive GP allows to capture the spatial correlation structure of model error~\cite{Kennedy:2002,Higdon:2004,Bayarri:2009a}, several studies have highlighted key challenges with this formulation, most notably the conflation of the model parameters and the GP~\cite{arendt2012quantification, tuo2015efficient, gramacy2015calibrating, santner2003design, Arendt:2016, Brown:2018, Oreluk:2022}.
 This makes it difficult to assess the overall predictive capability of the computational model.
 In addition, without careful prior-design~\cite{brynjarsdottir2014learning}, the GP-augmented predictions may not adhere to the underlying physical constraints and governing equations.